soapbox-pub/rebased/docs/API/differences_in_mastoapi_responses.md

 - `spoiler_text`: a map consisting of alternate representations of the `spoiler_text` property with the key being it's mimetype.
 Currently the only alternate representation supported is `text/plain`
 - `expires_at`: a datetime (iso8601) that states when the post will expire (be deleted automatically), or empty if the post won't expire
 - `thread_muted`: true if the thread the post belongs to is muted
 - `emoji_reactions`: A list with emoji / reaction maps.
-The format is {emoji: "☕", count: 1}.
+The format is `{emoji: "☕", count: 1, reacted: true}`.
 Contains no information about the reacting users, for that use the `emoji_reactions_by` endpoint.

 ## Attachments